eriknyquist/addlad/README.rst

 and prints ``lowercase`` otherwise.
 The full example program is available `in the Github repo <https://github.com/eriknyquist/addlad/blob/master/examples/condition.ps>`_

-1. Fill array indices 65 through 90 (ASCII 'A' through 'Z') with a value of 1:
+1. Change the values stored at array indices 65 through 90 (ASCII 'A' through 'Z') from 0 to 1:

    .. code::